THIRTEENTH GFMD CHAIRMANSHIP UNDER THE UNITED ARAB EMIRATES

 - Fostering Partnerships to Realise Migration-Related Goals in the Sustainable Development Agenda and Managing the Future of Human Mobility

-GFMD REGIONAL MEETINGS
+GFMD REGIONAL CONSULTATIONS

-The regional meetings will elaborate on the six thematic priorities, which will then inform two Friends of the Forum meetings to be held in June / July and September / October of 2020 in Geneva.
+The regional consultations will elaborate on the six thematic priorities, which will then inform two Friends of the Forum meetings to be held in June / July and September / October of 2020 in Geneva.
 The Friends of the Forum meetings will finalise background documents for the Summit, which is anticipated to take place in Dubai in January 2021.

 MIGRATION LAB 2020